-The Board retains the ultimate responsibility for Compliance; however it has delegated the day-to-day responsibilities to Resolution Re's Head of Compliance.
-The Head of Compliance's role is to ensure that the Company carries out operations in accordance with legal and regulatory requirements, and to monitor compliance with organizational policies and procedures.
+The Board retains the ultimate responsibility for Compliance; however it has delegated the day-to-day responsibilities to Resolution Re's CO.
+In this capacity, the CO's role is to ensure that the Company carries out operations in accordance with legal and regulatory requirements, and to monitor compliance with organizational policies and procedures.

-The Head of Compliance develops policies, procedures and processes to support these activities, supporting management in the implementation of any new rules or regulations.
-This includes delivering training to employees, on a no less than annual basis, to keep employees up to date on new or updated policies and guidelines.
+The CO develops policies, procedures and processes to support these activities, including plans to address any identified deficiencies or non-compliance.
+The CO also supports management in the implementation of any new rules or regulations which includes delivering training to employees, on a no less than annual basis, to ensure employees remain up to date on new or updated policies, regulations and guidelines.

-The Head of Compliance is a member of the MEC, the MIC and the MRC and provides quarterly updates to each forum, including the IRC of the Board as appropriate.
+The CO is a member of the MEC, in her capacity as Head of Corporate Services and provides quarterly updates to the Audit Committee, Risk Committee and the Board, as appropriate.